wlsf82/protractor-components-and-page-objects/README.md

 - we have better defined elements, because we use the container element as parent element when defining the child elements that will be used in the tests, making sure we will interact with the correct elements in cases of elements with the same CSS selector, but in different parts of the application.
 - we have more reliable test cases, because we define elements in a smarter way, but also because we use the `protractor-helper` library to interact with elements only when they are ready for it.
 - different page objects can share already existing test components without the need for code duplication.
-- and in case we need we can even work with parent and child components (but this is not examplified here).
+- and in case we need we can even work with parent and child components, or with generic (or common) components, where in the first case the parent component pass its container to the constructor of the child component, and where in the second case the components that share common elements can use JavaScript inheritance (but these are not examplified here).

 ___